 What we do

-Our research focuses on real-world issues which make a positive difference in the world.
-Through our Cambridge Institute for Music Therapy Research we’re furthering the understanding of how music therapy can change health and well-being for the better; the Policing Institute for the Eastern Region works to improve police practice and public safety; and StoryLab researches immersive storytelling which promotes diverse voices and perspectives.
+Our research focuses on real-world issues that make a positive difference in the world.
+Through our Cambridge Institute for Music Therapy Research we’re furthering understanding of how music therapy can change health and well-being for the better; our Policing Institute for the Eastern Region works to improve police practice and public safety; and StoryLab researches immersive storytelling that promotes diverse voices and perspectives.

-Through our undergraduate researcher and our social innovation schemes, undergraduate students can also take part in the faculty research and innovation projects.
-And the research we do allows us to develop innovative and forward-thinking modules too.
-Our research lecture and events are open to everyone.
+Through our undergraduate researcher and social innovation schemes, undergraduate students can take part in faculty research and innovation projects.
+The research we do allows us to develop innovative and forward-thinking modules as well.
+Our research lectures and other events are open to everyone, including the general public.

 To find out more about our research and innovation contact Dr Matthew Day, Deputy Dean for Research and Innovation.
 To find out more about being a research student contact the ARU Doctoral School or email us on firstname.lastname@example.org.